Meg Ryan Opens Up on Being Labeled ''America's Sweetheart'' and Quitting Acting

 The actress has appeared to find a partner in ex-boyfriend John Mellencamp , whom she has reunited with.

-In addition to her son Jack, an actor who is now 26, Meg has been raising 13-year-old daughter Daisy Ryan.
+In addition to her son Jack Quaid, an actor who is now 26, Meg has been raising 13-year-old daughter Daisy Ryan.

-Meg also spoke about the upside and downside of being a single mom, "I know I'm really her reference, for better and worse, and I'm glad she has other influences.
+During the panel, Meg also spoke about the upside and downside of being a single mom, "I know I'm really her reference, for better and worse, and I'm glad she has other influences.
 One thing that is nice is you don't get overruled."

 The topic of the sea-change #MeToo Movement came up and as for her own #MeToo experience, Meg revealed in the Q&A that her success may have protected her from any type of serious sexual assault.